Primordial gravitational waves from excited states: Stochastic gravitational wave background from excited states

 \subsection{Post-inflationary generated GWs from excited states: brief review}

-Excited states during inflation will also produce scalar-induced GWs in the post-inflationary era when the relevant fluctuations re-enter the horizon \cite{Acquaviva:2002ud, Mollerach:2003nq, Ananda:2006af, Baumann:2007zm}.
-The equation of motion for the tensor modes is again \eqref{eq:eom-h} but the source in this case depends to leading order on a four-point function of primordial curvature perturbations.
+Excited states during inflation will also produce scalar-induced GWs in the post-inflationary era when the relevant fluctuations re-enter the horizon \cite{Acquaviva:2002ud, Mollerach:2003nq, Ananda:2006af, Baumann:2007zm}.\footnote{See also \cite{Domenech:2021and} for the impact of primordial dark matter isocurvature fluctuations on the scalar-induced SGWB generated after inflation.} The equation of motion for the tensor modes is again \eqref{eq:eom-h} but the source in this case depends to leading order on a four-point function of primordial curvature perturbations.
 If these are Gaussian, this can be written as a product of two instances of the scalar power spectrum, but in general there will also be a contribution proportional to the trispectrum, see e.g.~\cite{Garcia-Bellido:2017aan,Unal:2018yaa,Cai:2018dig,Atal:2021jyo,Adshead:2021hnm}.
-Here we will ignore this latter more model-dependent contribution for simplicity, since in many explicit realisations of inflation it is expected to only give a small correction.\footnote{At CMB scales primordial fluctuations are highly Gaussian and one expects the trispectrum contribution to the GW spectrum to be negligible compared to the term involving the power spectrum.
+At CMB scales primordial fluctuations are highly Gaussian and one expects the trispectrum contribution to the GW spectrum to be negligible compared to the term involving the power spectrum.
 However, for the modes affected by the excited state this is not necessarily the case and the trispectrum contribution may become important.
-We leave this for future work.}
+We leave this for future work.

 The present-era fraction of energy density in GWs that were sourced in the post-inflationary era can then be written as~\cite{Ananda:2006af, Baumann:2007zm}:\footnote{Here we have rescaled the integration variables $(d,s)$ compared to their namesakes in the previous works \cite{Fumagalli:2020nvq,Fumagalli:2021cel} by a subset of the authors, to be consistent with the definition of $(d,s)$ in Eq.~\eqref{sd}.}